-The Snowy Valleys Way, running from Gundagai, New South Wales to Beechworth Victoria, is a touring route encompassing over 300 kilometres of breathtaking scenery and landscapes, and a whole swag of things to see and do ‘along the way’.
+The Snowy Valleys Way touring route, from Gundagai New South Wales to Beechworth Victoria, features over 300 kilometres of breathtaking scenery and landscapes.

-A picturesque slice of Australia, the Snowy Valleys Way offers its travellers spectacular outdoor activities, colourful festivals, towns to explore, and a laid-back rural charm that distinguishes it from other popular tourist drives.
+A picturesque slice of Australia, the Snowy Valleys Way offers travellers spectacular outdoor activities, colourful festivals, and towns to explore.
+A laid-back rural charm distinguishes it from other popular tourist drives.